 My 16 year old daughter was dead and I had no clue why.
 She was a very healthy, athletic, young girl.
 I always thought we were blessed because if I took her to the doctor more than once a year for feeling ill, that was a lot.

 I called our OBGYN the next day to tell her Theresa died.
 I still had no thought in my head that the pill had anything to do with her death.
 I actually thought she had an aneurysm because her friends said she complained about a headache an hour before she died.
 Two days after her death our OBGYN called me that the autopsy results were already in.
 She said Theresa died from a blood clot that burst in her leg and caused a pulmonary embolism.
 I was then told Theresa had a blood clot disorder called Factor V Leiden.
-Dr. Melgar told me that everyone in my immediate family and my ex-husband’s immediate family had to be tested for it because this disorder is generic.
+Dr. Melgar told me that everyone in my immediate family and my ex-husband’s immediate family had to be tested for it because this disorder is genetic.
 She told me a simple blood test would determine if anyone in the family carries this disorder.

 I immediately went and had blood work done and found out I have Factor V Leiden.
 Theresa got it from me, and I never even knew this disorder existed.
 My sister had her four children tested for it and two of her children turned out positive.
 My nephew has it and one of my nieces has it from both her parents, which is very serious.